Aligning LLM Agents by Learning Latent Preference from User Edits: Experiment

-\paragraph{Learning Curves.} We plot mean cumulative user edit costs over rounds in~\pref{fig:cumulative_cost}.
+\textbf{Learning Curves.} We plot mean cumulative user edit costs over rounds in~\pref{fig:cumulative_cost}.
 The cumulative user edit costs in~\pref{fig:cumulative_cost} show that the angle of the learning curves decreases for \algname~after an initial number of rounds, showing that learning helps decrease the rate at which user edits are accumulated.
 In contrast, the angle of the learning curve for the no-learning baseline remains unchanged.\looseness=-1

-\paragraph{Evaluating Normalized Edit Cost.} The cumulative user edit cost measures the total effort of the user but is susceptible to outlier examples, as the edit distance for a given round is potentially unbounded.
-Therefore, we also compute a \emph{normalized edit distance} $\cost(y_t, y'_t) / |y_t|$ by dividing the edit distance by $\max\{|y_t|, |y'_t|\}$, i.e. the max length of the agent output or user revised text.
-As Levenshtein distance $\cost(y_t, y'_t)$ is upper bounded by $\max\{|y_t|, |y'_t|\}$, therefore, the normalized cost is at most 1. \pref{fig:normalized_cost}~reports normalized cost over rounds for the top 3 methods.
-We notice that for all variants of~\algname~for the summarization task, and for~\algname-5-M for the email writing task, the normalized cost decreases notably as training progresses indicating learning.
-As the cost is normalized by the response length, even a small decrease can lead to a significant reduction in the number of tokens edited.

-\paragraph{Evaluating Fraction of Edited Response.} Recall that the first stage of our GPT-4 user checks if the agent response satisfies the latent user preference $f^\star$.
-If it does, then the user performs no edits.
-Otherwise, in the second stage, the user edits the response.
-To measure how many times the agent response isn't edited, we also plot the percentage of examples with zero edit cost per 20 rounds bin in~\pref{fig:normalized_cost}.
+\textbf{Evaluating Fraction of Non-Edited Responses.} Recall that the first stage of our GPT-4 user checks if the agent response satisfies the latent user preference $f^\star$.
+If it does, then no edits are performed, otherwise, the user edits the response.
+We plot the percentage of examples with zero edit cost per 20 rounds bin in~\pref{fig:zero_cost}.
 We notice a small increase in the number of examples with zero edit cost.
-This indicates that gains come from reducing edits across all examples, and not just by increasing the number of examples that avoid getting edited in stage 1 of our user.
+This indicates that gains come not just by increasing the number of examples that avoid getting edited in stage 1 of our user but more generally across examples.\looseness=-1